gerwitz/hgc-v12/src/site/writing/2003/2003-11-04-morbid-friends.md

 title: Morbid friends
 categories:
 - uncategorized
-writing-tags:
+content-tags:
 - tagless
 ---

 Surfing

 link: link needs a name and a url as argument

 this evening (have to update after a bookstore run), I noticed that 7th in my list of

 link: link needs a name and a url as argument